wstn2010/react-terminal/README.md

 Also make sure to wrap the main mountpoint around the `TerminalContextProvider`.
 This retains the state even when the component is unmounted and then mounted back:
 ```
-import { TerminalContextProvider } from "react-terminal";
+import { TerminalContextProvider } from "react-terminal-ex";

 ReactDOM.render(
   <TerminalContextProvider>